 The health camps also act as a medium to create and spread awareness on various health diseases like HIV/AIDS, malaria, dengue, skin related diseases, H1N1 Swine Flu and also stress on post-natal, ante-natal, family planning are focused upon.

-Extending its initiatiatives in the thrust area of Health, Indiabulls Foundation has sponsored free surgeries of 600 children suffering from cleft deformities last year and this year too is supporting an equal number of children taking the total beneficiary count to 1800.
+Extending its initiatives in the thrust area of Health, Indiabulls Foundation has sponsored free surgeries of 2000 additional children suffering from cleft or palate deformities in India, taking the total to 3800 beneficiaries.

 Beneficiary Name: Shakuntala Paswan